2025–26 VMI Keydets basketball team

-The 2025–26 VMI Keydets basketball team represents the Virginia Military Institute during the 2025–26 NCAA Division I men's basketball season.
-The Keydets, who are led by fourth-year head coach Andrew Wilson, play their home games at Cameron Hall in Lexington, Virginia as members of the Southern Conference (SoCon).
+The 2025–26 VMI Keydets basketball team represented the Virginia Military Institute during the 2025–26 NCAA Division I men's basketball season.
+The Keydets, who were led by fourth-year head coach Andrew Wilson, played their home games at Cameron Hall in Lexington, Virginia as members of the Southern Conference (SoCon).

 Previous season

 The Keydets finished the 2024–25 season 15–19, 7–11 in SoCon play, to finish in seventh place.
 They defeated The Citadel and upset #2 seed UNC Greensboro, before falling to eventual tournament champions Wofford in the semifinals of the SoCon tournament.

 Preseason

 On October 1, 2025, the SoCon released their preseason coaches poll.
 VMI was picked to finish sixth in the conference.